A royal medieval palace turned into a prison during the French Revolution: discover the history of the Conciergerie with this skip-the-line ticket.

 Combined Visit with the Saint-Chapelle

 Standing next to the Conciergerie is the Sainte-Chapelle, a beautiful gothic chapel declared as a UNESCO World Heritage Site, so it makes sense to visit them both at the same time.
-We recommend purchasing a combined ticket, which costs 15 euros, saving you 4 euros, as the ticket to the Conciergerie costs 9 euros and the ticket to the Sainte-Chapelle costs 10 euros.
+You can purchase a combined ticket or you could get the ticket to the Sainte-Chapelle directly as well.

 |Ticket to the Conciergerie||